 Why Smart Saver vs. a Savings Account?

-We expect you might compare Smart Saver to your bank’s savings account because that’s where many people keep unused cash today.
+We expect you might compare Smart Saver to your bank’s savings account because that’s where many people keep extra cash today.
 So, what are the advantages of Smart Saver versus the advantages of a savings account?
 And what are the disadvantages for each?

 In our overview of how we suggest using Smart Saver, we offer a full set of comparisons between Smart Saver and other cash savings vehicles.
 Here we’ll just lay out the highlights: